Oxford is committed to diversity, equity and inclusion in our organization and the community.

 2. It takes the pressure off parking and reduces traffic congestion.

 For many of us, dense urban areas and congested streets seem to go hand-in-hand.
 But this isn’t the case.
-A walkable downtown means that most visitors park as soon as they’re close enough to their destination to walk.
+Another benefit of walkable cities is that a walkable downtown means that most visitors park as soon as they’re close enough to their destination to walk.
 It also means that, if commuters decide to go to a secondary location after work, they’re likely to walk there rather than drive.
 And finally, a close-knit downtown area means more efficient public transport, which also helps reduce traffic congestion.

 On the other hand, the more spread out a city is, the longer commuters have to stay in their cars before they reach their destination.
 This ties into the paradox of large parking lots: the more you have, the more you need.
 Parking lots increase the distance between buildings, making cars more necessary, which leads to the creation of more parking lots.